vmware-tanzu-labs/yaml-overlay-tool/README.md

   value: # desired value to perform an action on matches of the query with
     some: label
   action: merge # merge | replace | delete
-  on_missing: # optional - what to do if 'query' not found in yaml
+  onMissing: # optional - what to do if 'query' not found in yaml
-    action: inject # inject | ignore, default of ignore if on_missing not set
+    action: inject # inject | ignore, default of ignore if onMissing not set
   document_query: # qualifier
   # array/list of condition groupings.
 Each array of conditions is treated separately
   # each grouping of conditions must all match.
 If 1 group of conditions returns